alexxiyang/shiro-redis/README.md

 #
 # redisSessionDAO.expire = <expire>

-# Custom your redis key prefix for session management, if you doesn't define this parameter, shiro-redis will use 'shiro_redis_session:' as default prefix
+# Custom your redis key prefix for session management
+# Default value is "shiro:session:"
 # Note: Remember to add colon at the end of prefix.
 #
-# redisSessionDAO.keyPrefix = <session keyprefix>
+# redisSessionDAO.keyPrefix = <session key prefix>

 # Use redisManager as cache manager
 redisSessionDAO.redisManager = $redisManager